52 Inches is How Tall? Understanding Height and its Implications

 Q: Can I increase my height after puberty?

 A: Increasing height significantly after puberty is generally not possible.
 The long bones that determine adult height largely stop growing after puberty.
-However, maintaining good posture can improve perceived height.
+Even so, maintaining good posture can improve perceived height.

 Q: What should I do if my child's height is significantly below average?